frankffernandes/nodejs-gra/README.md

 ## Integration tests

-This application is equipped with some integration tests.
+This application is equipped with some integration tests to validate the CSV file inputs.

 ```
 # Run integration tests
 npm test
 ```

+## HTTP REST API testing

+In [VsCode](https://code.visualstudio.com/) you can use [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension to test some REST API end-points.<br />
+You can find these tests in the [routes.http](routes.http) file.

 ## Built With